 How to Integrate Your Design System with Your CMS

-Learn how you can integrate your CMS with your design system, including your build process, integration points, and front-end vs. back-end rendering of UI components.
+Learn how you can integrate your CMS with your design system in this handy guide.
+Including your build process, integration points, and front-end vs. back-end rendering of UI components.

 The Essential Parts of a Design System

-A design system brings together the visual and functional elements of your organisation in one place.
-With everything from pattern libraries and style guides together under one roof, you can keep your brand and communications consistent, no matter how varied your digital experiences.
+A design system brings together the visual and functional elements of your organization in one place.
+With everything from pattern libraries and style guides together under one roof, you can keep your brand and communications consistent.
+No matter how varied your digital experiences are.

 - Sketch library